 In our Cuesta example, it's possible that revenue and operating expenses are constant because of the nature of the service.
 Though, varying usage of services might generate varying costs.
-It's also possible that long-term investment is zero because Cuesta is outsourcing its IT needs to Amazon.
+It's also possible that long-term investment is zero because Cuesta is outsourcing its IT needs to Amazon and may rent office space.
 Taxes could also be zero if Cuesta is unprofitable.
 However, no investment in net working capital is a stretch unless the customer pays cash every month.
-This seems unlikely in our Cuesta example or even a B2C (business to customer) setting in which customers pay by credit card.
+This seems unlikely in our Cuesta example or even a business to customer (B2C) setting in which customers pay by credit card.
 Perhaps most troubling is the lack of discounting.
-Even if the cash flows are risk-free because the relationship is governed by a strict contract, the discount rate should not be zero.
+Even if the cash flows are near risk-free because the relationship is governed by a contractual commitment, the discount rate shouldn't be zero.
 It should be the risk-free rate!